Michael Fumento: Monsanto controversy

-After the story was published, Fumento acknowledged that he benefited from Monsanto's grant to Hudson:

-However, Fumento said that Scripps Howard had no such policy and that the syndicate canceled his column upon receiving a phone call from Javers without consulting him.
-Moreover, such a policy would not make sense, he said, because it presumes someone who once benefited from a grant is considered forever in the donor's debt.

-Fumento wrote that he did not begin the Scripps column until four years after he had gotten the grant, had been writing pro-biotech pieces since six years before he received the grant, and that shortly after receiving it he ripped Monsanto for being 'chicken-hearted' and "caving into environmentalist demands."
-Moreover, he wrote, of the approximately 100 columns he published, only three so much as mentioned Monsanto, one in a single sentence.
+Fumento acknowledged that he benefited from Monsanto's grant to Hudson, which was meant for his book on agribusiness, BioEvolution.
+He wrote on the Townhall website: "It was a $60,000 book grant to my employer, solicited back in 1999, which was applied to pre-established salary and benefits."
+He told The Washington Post that he didn't disclose the Monsanto grant in his book because "Monsanto asked me not to", that he had no obligation to inform Scripps Howard or its readers about the past payment, and that he had feared that disclosure would lead his critics to call him a "corporate whore".
+He wrote that of approximately 100 columns he had written, three mentioned Monsanto.

 Swine flu

 During the 2009 swine flu pandemic, Fumento opined in a February 2010 Forbes article that the World Health Organization (WHO) had faked the pandemic and that "The agency needed to bounce back after the avian flu embarrassment."
 In an August 2010 The Philadelphia Inquirer article, Fumento said in response to the WHO declaring the swine flu pandemic over that "the WHO had no business labeling it a "pandemic."
 It did so purely for its own interests, wreaking worldwide havoc."